bleonardb3/Proof-of-Technology/DSX/Lab-2/README.md

 [<img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/images/jupyter.png" height="150"/>](http://jupyter.org/index.html) [<img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/images/spark.png" height="150"/>](http://spark.apache.org/)

-In this lab, you will use SparkML in IBM Data Science Experience to do data exploration and train and cross-validate a machine learning algorithm to predict survivability based on the Titanic dataset.
+In this lab, you will work with a Jupyter notebook that uses Seaborn to do data exploration on the Titanic data and uses SparkML to train and cross-validate a machine learning algorithm to predict survivability based on the Titanic dataset.
 The results will be loaded into a DB2 Warehouse on Cloud database for use in the next lab.

 ## Objectives:
 Upon completing the lab, you will know how to: